VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 {{< columns >}}

 Probably the most commonly recommend microcontroller for beginners is the ATMEGA328P on the Arduino Uno.
-The 328P and Uno are both... not awesome.
+The 328P and Uno are both… not awesome.
 But, for first learning and getting your toes wet they're fine.

 It's worth noting, the μC itself is the Atmega328P- the really big black rectangular chip.
 The board that breaks these pins out to the headers for you to plug wires into, provides the USB connection, power filtering, reset button, etc. is the Development Board- in this case it's been named the Arduino Uno.